CryptoManufaktur-io/solana-rpc/README.md

 ### Tune the system

-This is not optional!
-The systuner service has been removed since Solana v1.16.0.
 Follow [the instructions](https://docs.solana.com/running-validator/validator-start#system-tuning), then log out and back in.
+Tuning is a required step.

 ### Grab initial snapshots